Why Are Plants Green?

 Ever wonder why some plants don't produce fall colours and don't drop their leaves until after the snow flies?
 Anyone who's seen a Siberian elm or French lilac in late autumn knows what I mean.

-Siberian elm (Ulmus pumilla) in late October.
+Siberian Elm (Ulmus pumilla) in late October.

 The smug answer to that question is that these plants don't belong here.
 Many introduced, horticultural varieties of plants are grown here in Manitoba, but they are not adapted to our climate and growing season.
 Fall colours are dependent on the orderly procession of leaf senescence.
 Senescence is triggered by photoperiod changes that are specific to the latitude and growing season where the plant evolved.